sahilrajput03/learn-rubyOnRails/README-new.md

 4. run the serve command with --livereload, when using below command with `sudo` the devlopment server seems to work (otherwise I get permission error):

-`sudo bundle exec jekyll serve --livereload`
+`sudo bundle exec jekyll serve --livereload --incremental`

 Thanks